Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

 ## Usage

-In order to authenticate the user, client must set credentials in `Proxy-Authorization` or `Authorization` header in following format:
+To authenticate a user, the client must set credentials in either the `Proxy-Authorization` or `Authorization` header in the following format:

     credentials := [ldap | LDAP] base64(username:password)

-The plugin will validate the user against the LDAP server and cache the credential for future requests for the duration specified in `config.cache_ttl`.
+The plugin validates the user against the LDAP server and caches the credentials for future requests for the duration specified in `config.cache_ttl`.

 ### Upstream Headers

-When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream service, so that you can identify the consumer in your code:
+When a client has been authenticated, the plugin appends some headers to the request before proxying it to the upstream service so that you can identify the consumer in your code:

 * `X-Credential-Username`, the `username` of the Credential (only if the consumer is not the 'anonymous' consumer)